bitsofcotton/ddpmopt/README.md

 # Tips after [pq]redg.
 We recommend you ans us to use: normalize, goki_check_cc:cleans, despeckle, equalize chain.
 Either or not we select the speed instead of accuracy, shrinking is important to improve output.
 Doing persistent complement doesn't improve enough.

-# Known tips:
-P1I predicts a little rough, this is because taking data invariant and predicting same losts invariant geometric mean on prediction.
-This is avoidable with loop if the map region is decreasing functions.

 # Usage:
     ./predg(32|64)?(mp)? <in0.ppm> ...
     ./qredg(32|64)?(mp)? <inout0.ppm> ...